Zal-atan/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 # Author - Ethan Zalta

-## There are 13 tasks in this project
+## There are 13 tasks in this project and 3 bonus tasks

 ## **Task 0**